blizm87/all_things_angular_1/angular_ui_router_lab/readme.md

 - A list page, listing all our criminals
 - An about page, explaining what this application is for
 - A new page, to add a new criminal
-- A service for sharing criminal information between the list and new pages.
-Refactor the criminals controller so that all AJAX functionality is contained in this service, then use the service to make API requests from the individual controllers.

 ####Bonus